szepeviktor/custom-sucuri/README.md

-# Sucuri Scanner custom settings
+# Custom settings for Sucuri Scanner

 Custom settings for [Sucuri Scanner](https://wordpress.org/plugins/sucuri-scanner/) plugin.

+The author has no association with Sucuri LLC.

 ### Restrict the admin interface to a specific user